php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 MUST be on the next line.
 The closing parenthesis and opening brace MUST be placed together on their own line with one space between them.
-Boolean operators between conditions MUST always be at the beginning or at the end of the line, not a mix of both.
+Boolean operators between conditions MUST always be at the beginning or at the end of the line, but not a mix of both.

 ~~~php
 <?php